 Now, most full-timers will tell you that’s not an average day, especially if they haven’t retired yet.
 But if that’s what you’re planning on then prepare to spend over $5200 a month—and that’s if you don’t do any sightseeing!
 By the way, throw in an extra $1 per evening if you cook with propane and an extra monthly loan payment if you bought your RV from a dealer.

 Basic sightseeing will probably run between $10 and $20 per person per venue, plus food costs for day-long events.
 National landmarks will be a little less, amusement parks will be a little more, but you get the idea—even walking tours aren’t cheap.

 Unfortunately there’s not a lot you can do to cut down on venue costs unless you frequent the area using season passes, but keep your eye out for things like AAA membership discounts.
 You can also check out the local paper for seasonal coupons.
 Those pamphlets at State Welcome Centers and RV Parks are another good coupon source.

-In any case, sightseeing is often done on a whim and is likely to provide very little in the savings department, so lets look at some other ways you can bring costs down.
+In any case, sightseeing is often done on a whim and is likely to offer very little in the savings department, so let’s look at some other ways you can bring costs down.

 RV and Auto Club Memberships

 Club memberships like Good Sam, Passport America, Escapees, and AAA will save you between 10% and 50% at participating parks, so we highly recommend taking advantage of them.
 While we often take advantage of weekly rates when we can’t find a participating park, memberships probably save us more on camping than anything else.